MrStarbird/LotW-Randomizer/ReadMe.txt

 By mousing over each option, you can see a "brief" tooltip about what the option does and any notes or issues about said option.

 Treasure Randomization:
 Treasures in the game can be completely randomized or shuffled.
-If they are randomized, than the Crown and Dragonslayer will be located in their original spots.
-If they are shuffled, than the Crowns are also thrown into the pool of treasures.
-You can also choose between two half-bread options for shuffling.
-To keep from potential soft-locks at this point, the home shop and the two level 1 shops contain key items.
+The process first chooses the Mattock, Glove, or Crossbow and puts them into a "Safe Zone", which is in any room that can be accessed without any added block-breaking, height-gaining items, or pause-jumping.
+The game then throws the other 2 block items, the Wings, Magic Key, and Spring shoes into other chests.
+Then, depending on whether you shuffle or completely randomize, will fill the rest of the chests accordingly.
+The Dragonslayer is still in the same spot.
+Also, there is one less bread in all shuffles and the Dragon Shield is added.

 Shop Randomization:
 Just like treasures, shops can have a randomized inventory and prices, or the shops can be shuffled around to be in different spots.
-If there are no treasure randomization option selected, then the first three shops will have their inventories randomized as well.
+Randomized prices will always be in a multipe of
+5.

 Character Stat Randomization:
-Each Character can have stat changes given to them.
-They can either have each of their three stats randomized, or each of their stats can match in either an average setting (where each stat is averaged between each character and then given to each character) or can be given super stats (the strongest stat from each character are given).
-Pochi's invulnerability is not randomized and still remains on Pochi.
+Each Character can have stat changes given to them for Jump, Strength, Distance, and # of Shots.
+These can be randomized or everybody can be given the best stats of each character.
+Pochi will always have invulnerability and rapid fire, something that cannot be changed.

 Enemy Randomization:
-Enemies groups can be randomized in each section (though this part is cosmetic and listed as Enemy Groups) and their Speed and Health can be randomized.
+Enemy Health, Speed, and Damage can be randomized, scaling up or down by about 50%.

 Equipment Randomization:
 What items a character can use can be randomized.
-To keep from any softlock potential, one character will be given a Mattock/Jump Shoe combo, one a Crossbow/Wing combo, and one a Glove.
+To keep from any softlock potential, one character will be given a Mattock/Jump Shoe (or Wing) combo, one a Crossbow/Wing combo, and one a Glove.
 Only one person will be given use of the Crown and Dragonslayer.
-Pochi cannot use the Crossbow, Mattock, Glove, Crown, or Dragonslayer.
+Pochi cannot use the Crossbow, Mattock, or Glove.

 Music Randomization:
 Though still in early stages, each section of the game gets a different music track.
 It is designed to be on a per-area basis, but sometimes each section will get a different track by accident.
 This is still being worked on, but should still work alright.